 The most universally beloved Italian fabulist is Italo Calvino, whose titular character in Il barone rampante (The Baron in the Trees; 1957) takes to the treetops in a seemingly capricious act of rebellion that makes others rethink their own earthbound conventions.
 In Dino Buzzati's Il deserto dei Tartari (The Tartar Steppe; 1940), an ambitious officer posted to a mythical Italian border is besieged by boredom, thwarted expectations and disappearing youth while waiting for enemy hordes to materialise – a parable drawn from Buzzati's own dead-end newspaper job.

-Over the centuries, Niccolo Machiavelli's Il principe (The Prince; 1532) has been referenced as a handy manual for budding autocrats, but also as a cautionary tale against unchecked 'Machiavellian' authority.
+Over the centuries, Niccolo Machiavelli's Il principe (The Prince; 1532) has been referenced as a handy manual for Mussolini types, but also as a cautionary tale against unchecked 'Machiavellian' authority.

-Art also imitates life for judge-cum-novelist Giancarlo de Cataldo, whose best-selling novel Romanzo criminale (Criminal Romance; 2002) spawned both a TV series and film.
+Art also imitates life for judge and novelist Giancarlo de Cataldo, whose best-selling novel Romanzo criminale (Criminal Romance; 2002) spawned both a TV series and film.
 Another crime writer with page-to-screen success is Andrea Camilleri, his savvy Sicilian inspector Montalbano starring in capers like Il gioco degli specchi (Game of Mirrors; 2011).

 Umberto Eco gave the genre an intellectual edge with his medieval detective tale Il nome della rosa (The Name of the Rose; 1980) and Il pendolo di Foucault (Foucault's Pendulum; 1988).
 In Eco's Il cimitero di Praga (The Prague Cemetery; 2010), historical events merge with the tale of a master killer and forger.